spurtcms/Writers-hub-theme/README.md

-# A statically generated blog example using Next.js and spurtcms
+# Blog generated uusing spurtCMS with Next.js

 ![Screenshot of spurtCMS using Presentation Tool to do Visual Editing](https://www.spurtcms.com/spurtcms-starter-template.jpg)